nomad-coe/nomad/paper.md

 In materials science, researchers use many methods, instruments, tools, and workflows to produce large volumes of heterogeneous data artifacts.
-The contained data often describes related research objects (materials, samples, or properties) and it is believed that all combined data hold great potential for data re-use and machine learning [@scheffler:2022].
+The contained data often describes related research objects (materials, samples, or properties) and it is believed that all combined data hold great potential for data re-use and machine learning [@scheffler:2022; @sbailo:2022].
 This is clearly being acknowledged not only by the research community but also by funding agencies, which are increasingly demanding coordinated efforts in availability and longevity of open data by preserving and documenting all produced research data and meta-data.

-While individual researchers struggle in organizing and analyzing more and more data artifacts, communities face new challenges in making data findable, accessible, inter-operable, and re-produceable (FAIR) [@wilkinson:2016].
-A key factor to FAIR data, is to combine data with meta-data and to put all data into machine and human comprehensible representations [@ghiringhelli:2022].
+While individual researchers struggle with organizing and analyzing more and more data artifacts, communities face new challenges in making data findable, accessible, inter-operable, and reproducible (FAIR) [@wilkinson:2016].
+A key factor to FAIR data, is to combine data with meta-data and to put all data into machine and human comprehensible representations [@ghiringhelli:2017; @ghiringhelli:2022].

 Materials scientists require effective solutions for managing their research data, but they cannot and should not develop their own individual solutions.
 Hence, there is great demand in services (and software to run such services) that provide the mentioned features and make data FAIR.
-This is evident in the great number of published datasets on services like [NOMAD](https://nomad-lab.eu) [@draxl:2018] (the main deployment of the NOMAD software), and an increasing number of materials science database that all (re-)implement very similar functionality to publish their data.
+This is evident in the great number of published datasets on services like [NOMAD](https://nomad-lab.eu) [@draxl:2018] (the main deployment of the NOMAD software), and an increasing number of materials science databases that all (re-)implement very similar functionality to publish their data.

 NOMAD addresses these needs in two ways.
 First, NOMAD improves the data-driven workflows of individuals and small labs by formalizing data acquisition, organizing and sharing data, homogenizing and normalizing data for analysis, and integrating with analysis tools.
 This way, NOMAD provides the incentives and tools for research individuals to put the necessary efforts into preparing FAIR (meta-)data.
 Secondly, NOMAD allows to share or publish prepared data and can be used by communities as a repository for FAIR data.